Caroline Craig

 Caroline Craig (born 30 April 1975 in Melbourne, Victoria, Australia) is an Australian actress, based in Melbourne.
 Caroline completed a BA at Melbourne University before graduating from NIDA (National Institute of Dramatic Art) in 1999.

 Career

 Television

 Caroline first appeared as series regular Sergeant Tess Gallagher in Channel Seven's drama series Blue Heelers (2000 - 2003).
 In 2008 she appeared as Detective Jacqui James in Underbelly, and has since narrated the Underbelly series for Channel Nine.
 Most recently she played the role of Matron Grace Wilson in the ABC1 mini series ANZAC Girls, which screened in 2014.

+On 5 March 2026, Craig was named in the cast for series three of Stan series Black Snow.

 Stage

 Since graduating from NIDA, Caroline has worked for Melbourne Theatre Company, Sydney Theatre Company, State Theatre Company of South Australia, Bell Shakespeare Company, Malthouse Theatre, Melbourne and Griffin Theatre Company.
 Caroline has also directed a number of independent theatre productions including S-27 for Griffin Independent.
 In 2013 Caroline performed in Yes, Prime Minister, touring Australia and New Zealand.

+In 2022, Craig appeared in the titular role of Anna K in Anna K for the Malthouse Theatre's 2022 season..